m0ose/asx/docs/Patches.md

 ## Properties

-* pixels: An object for managing pixel data for patch colors:
+* `pixels`: An object for managing pixel data for patch colors:
-  * pixels.ctx: A numX x numY canvas context object, one pixel per patch
+  * `pixels.ctx`: A numX * numY canvas context object, one pixel per patch
-  * pixels.imageData: The ctx's ImageData object
+  * `pixels.imageData`: The ctx's ImageData object
-  * pixels.data8: The ImageData's rgba Uint8Array
+  * `pixels.data8`: The ImageData's rgba Uint8Array
-  * pixels.data: A Uint32Array view onto data8.
+  * `pixels.data`: A Uint32Array view onto data8.
 Pixel values.

-* labels: A collection of patch labels.
+* `labels`: A collection of patch labels.
 Not currently implemented.
-* _diffuseNext: A temporary patch variable used by the diffuse, diffuse4 methods.
+* `_diffuseNext`: A temporary patch variable used by the diffuse, diffuse4 methods.

 ## Code